mcaliman/mcaliman.github.io/_posts/en/R/2016-02-10-r-lang-date-and-time.md

 Times and time intervals are represented using the classes `POSIXct` and `POSIXlt` classes

-* `POSIXct` under the "bonnet" is just a large integer and is used when you want to store times in something like a data frame
+* `POSIXct` under the "hood" is just a large integer and is used when you want to store times in something like a data frame

-* `POSIXlt` has "detro" a list and stores a variety of other useful information such as day of the week, day of the year , month (and is most useful when you need to do manipulations)
+* `POSIXlt` is stored internally as a list and contains a variety of other useful information such as day of the week, day of the year, and month (making it most useful when you need to perform manipulations)

 There are a number of generic functions for date and time type objects